RoswellCityUK/SmartFileOrganizer/README.md

 ### Dependency Injection

 The `ServiceContainer` wires these layers together.
-It injects the `DryRunFileSystem` by default, ensuring **Safe Mode** is physically incapable of writing to disk—write methods are virtual mocks.
+It injects the `DryRunFileSystem` by default, ensuring **Safe Mode** is physically incapable of writing to disk - write methods are virtual mocks.